-The AI Agent Governance Framework: Mapping NIST, EU AI Act, ISO 42001, and OWASP Requirements to Runtime Enforcement Controls
+AI Agent Governance: Mapping NIST, EU AI Act, ISO 42001, and OWASP to Runtime Enforcement

-The EU AI Act's high-risk obligations are currently scheduled to apply from August 2, 2026.
+The EU AI Act's high-risk obligations were rescheduled by the Digital Omnibus adopted in June 2026 — Annex III systems now apply from December 2, 2027 — while Article 50 transparency and GPAI enforcement still land on August 2, 2026.
 Organizations can already pursue certification of an AI management system against ISO/IEC 42001, with ISO/IEC 42006:2025 defining requirements for certification bodies.
 NIST's AI Risk Management Framework was published in January 2023.
 OWASP published its Top 10 for Agentic Applications in late 2025.
 And in February 2026, NIST launched its AI Agent Standards Initiative — a direct signal that autonomous systems need governance infrastructure beyond what model-level controls provide.

 The gap is not awareness.
 Teams know governance matters.
 The gap is implementation: how do you translate regulatory requirements into enforceable runtime controls?